Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 ### deleteFile(path:String, ?ignoreModFolders:Bool = false):Void
 Deletes the given file, that's it.

-- `path` - The given directory path for the file to be deleted from.
+- `path` - The specified file path directory for the file to be delete completely.
-- `ignoreModFolders` - An optional parameter, whether it will start outside the mod directory or not; Default value: `false`.
+- `ignoreModFolders` - An optional parameter, whether the default directory will be in the `shared` folder directory within the game's `assets` folder.
+Or be in the default `mods` folder directory; Default value: `false`.

 Example:
 > Deletes the newly created text file from before.